inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 docs](/inferno-core/docs/Inferno/DSL/SuiteEndpoint.html)

 ### Example
-In the example below, an endpoint is defined which waits for a an incoming request with a particular bearer token and returns a FHIR Patient resource.
+In the example below, an endpoint is defined which waits for an incoming request with a particular bearer token and returns a FHIR Patient resource.

 ```ruby